0zd0/remix-hook-form-v5-legacy/README.md

 The returned `handleSubmit` function does two additional things
 - The success case is provided by default where when the form is validated by the provided resolver, and it has no errors, it will automatically submit the form to the current route using a POST request.
 The data will be sent as `formData` to the action function.
 - The data that is sent is automatically wrapped into a formData object and passed to the server ready to be used.
-Easiest way to consume it is by using the `parseFormData` or `getValidatedFormData` function from the `remix-hook-form` package.
+Easiest way to consume it is by using the `parseFormData` or `getValidatedFormData` function from the `remix-hook-form-v5-legacy` package.

 **`formState.errors`**